napframework/nap/docs/doxygen/markdown/rendering.md

 - Pixel data needs to be read from the GPU to a CPU buffer.

 CPU storage is provided in the form of a [Bitmap](@ref nap::Bitmap).
 The bitmap offers a high level CPU interface to work with pixel data.
 It allows you to:
-- retrieve individual pixels from the underlying data buffer.
+- Retrieve individual pixels from the underlying data buffer.
-- set individual pixels in the buffer.
+- Set individual pixels in the buffer.
-- perform pixel color conversion operations.
+- Perform pixel color conversion operations.
-- retrieve information such as the amount of color channels, ordering of the pixel data etc.
+- Retrieve information such as the amount of color channels, ordering of the pixel data etc.

 You can also use a lower level interface to upload data directly into your texture.
 This interface works with pointers and can be used to stream in large quantities of external data.

 GPU Textures {#gpu_textures}
 -----------------------

 The [RenderTexture](@ref nap::RenderTexture) can be used to declare a texture on the GPU in json.
-Every render texture can be attached to a [render target](@ref nap::RenderTarget).
-The render target renders the scene directly into the attached texture.
+Every GPU texture can be attached to a [render target](@ref nap::RenderTarget).
+The render target is used by the render service to draw a set of objects directly into the attached texture.
 This type of texture exposes a set of attributes that can be changed / authored in json.
 The following example creates a depth and color texture on the GPU and attaches them both to a render target:

 ```
 {